Dale Gorman

-Dale Anthony Gorman (born 28 June 1996) is a Northern Irish professional footballer who plays as a midfielder for club Woking.
+Dale Anthony Gorman (born 28 June 1996) is a Northern Irish professional footballer who plays as a midfielder for club Hednesford Town.

 Gorman began his career at hometown club Letterkenny Rovers before signing a scholarship with Stevenage in 2013.
 He broke into the Stevenage first-team during the 2015–16 season and spent three seasons in the first-team before leaving in May 2018.
 Gorman joined Leyton Orient of the National League ahead of the 2018–19 season, where he helped the club earn promotion back to the Football League in his first season there.
 He spent two seasons at Leyton Orient, during which he also spent time on loan at Newport County, before being released in June 2020.
 Gorman signed for Glentoran of the NIFL Premiership in September 2020.
 He has also represented Northern Ireland at under-17, under-19 and under-21 level.

+Gorman returned to English football in the summer of 2021, spending the 2021–22 season with Yeovil Town before joining Barnet the following year.
+He captained Barnet during two successive play-off campaigns before agreeing to join Woking in May 2024, later moving to Hednesford Town ahead of the 2026–27 season.

 Early life

 Gorman is the son of Sheila and coach and former Finn Harps player Anthony Gorman.
 He has two younger brothers called Zach and Joel.
 Gorman attended St Eunan's College for his secondary education.
 During his time there he captained the school team and played alongside Shaun Patton.